Tanzeebul-Tamim/Assignment-Compiler/README.md

           - **_Enter "Reset":_** <br>
             Restarts the sequencing process for all files.
           - **_Enter "Merge":_** <br>
             Combines the current file with one or more selected files.
-If you have related files that should be treated as part of the same task, the program allows you to group them together, and they will be counted as a single task in the final output file.
+Allows you to group related files together that should be treated as part of the same task, and they will be counted as a single task in the final output file.

       - **_If you choose "No"_:** <br>
-        The program will generate the output using the file sequence as found in the file explorer.
+        Generates the output using the file sequence as found in the file explorer.

     - **_Important Considerations for File Organization_:** <br>
       Before using the Assignment Compiler, ensure your files are properly organized for smooth processing.
 Here’s what to keep in mind: